rachel-sedibridge/IMAGE-obj-sonification-prototypes/documentation/scan_design.md

 *If you've ever played the demo for sheet music online and seen the line moving across it to track the place, that's where I got the idea.
 [Video example](https://www.youtube.com/watch?v=NWEVKyEwi4A&list=PLhkgFCE9DX4PplwDyQrNN_XTedppjjiry&index=1).*

-# Usage

-Set up a localhost however you want.
-The original static (non-interactive) prototype can be found at `scan/static_prototype`.
-For both interactive prototypes, pull up a localhost of `scan/scan.html`.
-The default version is the one that breaks the playback into sections.
-For the continuous playback, switch the \<script\> tag to point to `scan_continuous.js` (it points to `scan_segmented.js` by default).

-The default keybinds for both interactive prototypes are up/down arrow keys to move up and down through the image, and spacebar to mute or restart playback.

-Keybinds and, for the "segemnted" version, number of segments, can be changed by editing global variables in the appropriate .js file.
-One of my TODO's is to make that configurable from the web page.

 # Design